“Storm’s coming. Don’t open an umbrella for the part that isn’t yours. Don’t take someone else’s raincoat in the rush for cover.”

 - What foundations (metaphoric umbrellas, rain jackets, hats, maps to shelter) have you built to take care of yourself for stormy weather that could at any time catch you alone in open air?

-Would you like a personal sky reading or other shamanic healing work facilitated by Brandice?
-Schedule a shamanic intake appointment today.
+Would you like a personal sky reading or other intuitive healing work facilitated by Brandice?
+Schedule a intuitive intake appointment today.
 Online or in-person sessions are available.